Roles and Responsibilities

 What is the placement site’s role?

-Placements sites provide a learning environment where students actively engage in the day-to-day operations of the site and conduct research and observations.
+Placement sites provide a learning environment where students actively engage in the day-to-day operations of the site and have opportunities to observe and connect with professionals in the field.
 Supervisors provide 1:1 supervision, feedback and mentoring.

 What is the student’s role?

 The role of the student at most placement sites is that of a participant observer.
 Students are expected to be professional, engaged, inquisitive, and ready to learn and contribute.

 Recruit and accept qualified students on a quarterly basis for 1 full academic year.
 Sites that are accepted mid-year are expected to continue through June of the following academic year.